Our Process

 Cell Structure

-Cells possess a complex structure consisting of various components that work together to maintain their integrity and carry out vital functions.
+Cells have a complex structure consisting of various components that work together to maintain their integrity and perform vital functions.
 Let’s examine the key elements of a cell.

 Cell Membrane

-The cell membrane, also known as the plasma membrane, forms a barrier between the cell’s internal environment and the external surroundings.
+The cell membrane, or the plasma membrane, forms a barrier between the cell’s internal environment and the external surroundings.
 It regulates the entry and exit of substances, ensuring a controlled exchange of nutrients and waste products.

 Cytoplasm